umts/st-pax/README.md

 This app uses Rails 5

+## What is It?

+This app is a database of Special Transit passengers, to be used by ST dispatchers and administrators.

 ## What Does It Do?

-This app serves as a database for Special Transit passengers, to be used by ST dispatchers and administrators.
-It allows for sorting, filtering, and searching of passengers in the database.
-We’ve implemented a color code system so ST dispatchers can easily see which passengers are expired, about to expire, deactivated, or lack a needed doctor’s note.
-This app also has differing admin and non-admin views.
-A chron job runs every morning at 4:30am to deactivate expired passengers.
+- Stores all Spacial Transit passengers and their attributes.
+This allows for functionality such as automatically deactivating temporary ST passengers who have expired doctors notes (done with a cron job that runs every day at 4:30am)

+## Current Functionality

+- Allows administrators to add, edit, and delete passengers (both temporary and permanent) from the database.
+Admins can also override passenger deactivation regardless of doctor's note expiration date
+- Allows on-duty ST dispatchers to add and edit temporary passengers in the database
+- Database is searchable, sortable, and filterable.
+- Color-coded for easy identification of passengers who are not active and good to go (e.g., passengers without doctor's notes, those within a week of the expiration date, recently expired passengers ...)

 This app may later be expanded to serve other ST department needs, as well.

+## Tests

+To seed the database, use `rails db:seed`.
+To run the script that deactivates expired passengers, go to a rails console and type, `Passenger.deactivate_expired_doc_note`.

+## Pull Requests

+(Eventual PR Guidelines)

+## Contribution Guidelines
+(Might make Contributing.md later)